 Sometimes called “the bedroom plant,” Sansevieria trifasciata is having a moment right now.
 We approve!
-This funky succulent doesn’t just add aesthetic interest to your home – it also provides unique health benefits, not to mention being famously easy to care for and full of positive (if quirky) symbolism.
+This funky succulent doesn’t just add aesthetic interest to your home – it also provides unique health benefits.
+Not to be confused with Dragon Plants, snake plants are famously easy to care for and full of positive (if quirky) symbolism.

 But we’re getting ahead of ourselves.
 Keep reading to learn some of the most interesting snake plant facts, and then tell us you’re not impressed.
 We’ll wait.